GeoscienceAustralia/cloud/docs/_pages/things_to_consider_sub.md

 ### Choosing a cloud provider

 There are a number of cloud providers available.
 Have a chat with the Autobots team, GA's architects, and MDTs that have already deployed cloud-based applications.
 They can help you make the best decision for your application.

+\* <sub><sup>Note that GA has signed a Non-Disclosure Agreement with Amazon that applies to *all GA staff and contractors*.
+Amazon representatives may, at times, reveal information to you that falls under this NDA.
+You must not reveal this information without Amazon's prior written consent.
+For the full text of the NDA, get in touch with the Autobots.</sup></sub>